educamedia/star-catalog-generator/README.md

     *   Click the "Export Catalog" button.

-    *   A modal window will appear, allowing you to select whi
+    *   A modal window will appear, allowing you to select which fields you want to include in your output file.

+    *   Choose your desired file format (CSV or JSON).

+    *   Click "Download" to save the star catalog to your computer.